 Investments in associates and joint ventures are accounted for by the equity method of accounting and are initially recognised at cost, and the carrying amount is increased or decreased to recognise the investor's share of the profit or loss of the investee after the date of acquisition.
 Dividends received from associates (joint ventures) reduce the carrying value of the investment in associates (joint ventures).
-Other post-acquisition changes in the Group's share of an associate's (joint ventures') net assets are recognised as follows: (i) the Group's share of profits or losses of associates (joint ventures) is recorded in the consolidated profit or loss for the period as the share of financial result of associates (joint ventures), (ii) the Group's share of other comprehensive income is recognised in other comprehensive income and presented separately, (iii) all other changes in the Group's share of the carrying value of net assets of associates (joint ventures) are recognised in consolidated profit or loss within the share of financial result of associates (joint ventures).
+Other post-acquisition changes in the Group's share of an associate's (joint ventures') net assets are recognised as follows: (i) the Group's share of profits or losses of associates (joint ventures) is recorded in the consolidated profit or loss for the period as the share of financial result of associates (joint ventures), (ii) the Group's share of other comprehensive income is recognised in other comprehensive income and presented separately, (iii) all other changes in the Group's share of the carrying value of net assets of associates (joint ventures) are recognised in consolidated profit or loss within the share of financial result of associates (joint ventures) are recognised in consolidated profit or loss within the share of financial result of associates (joint ventures) are recognised in consolidated profit or loss within the share of financial result of associates (joint ventures).